Lifetime Value Report Walkthrough

 Choosing which metrics to analyze

-The LTV report gives you the option to display six types of metrics in your report.
+The LTV report gives you the option to display thirteen types of metrics in your report!
 The report will keep the same format regardless of the metric you select, but different metrics will help you reach different insights and conclusions about your data.

 By default, your report will display data as accumulated sales per customer.
 To change this metric, simply select a new one from the Metrics drop-down menu (see below), and a new report will instantly generate.